Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

-ATLANTA — (AP) — A pregnant woman in Georgia was declared brain-dead after a medical emergency and has been kept on life support for three months by doctors to allow enough time for the baby to be born and comply with Georgia’s strict anti-abortion law, family members say.
+ATLANTA — (AP) — A pregnant woman in Georgia was declared brain-dead after a medical emergency and doctors have kept her on life support for three months to allow enough time for the baby to be born and comply with Georgia’s strict anti-abortion law, family members say.

 The case is the latest consequence of abortion bans introduced in some states since the Supreme Court overturned Roe v.
 Wade three years ago.